topquark22/docs-content/content/hardware/03.nano/boards/nano-33-iot/datasheet/datasheet.md

 ![](assets/featured.jpg)

 # Description
-Nano 33 IoT and Nano 33 IoT with headers is a miniature sized module containing a Cortex M0+ SAMD21 processor, a WiFi+BT module based on ESP32, a crypto chip which can securely store certificates and pre-shared keys and a 6 axis IMU.
+Arduino® Nano 33 IoT is a miniature sized module containing a Cortex M0+ SAMD21 processor, a WiFi+BT module based on ESP32, a crypto chip which can securely store certificates and pre-shared keys and a 6 axis IMU.
 The module can either be mounted as a DIP component (when mounting pin headers), or as a SMT component, directly soldering it via the castellated pads.

 # Target areas:
 Maker, enhancements, basic IoT application scenarios